gilbox/react-spark-scroll/README.md

 ## custom formulas

-Formulas allow you to add keyframes to the time-line that are dynamically calculated based on any of the following objects:
+Formulas allow you to add keyframes to the timeline that are dynamically calculated based on any of the following objects:

 - element: DOM element